vrona/FHE.Chess/README.md

 **Remote instance**
 1. Create a remote instance that runs under Intel Ice Lake CPU.
 GCI (Google Cloud Instance): "n2-standard-8" instance, AWS: EC2 "M6i" instance,
 2. Run the remote instance and grab: public **IP address** + **port** that enables to communicate with instance under firewall constrains (for Google Cloud: 3389),
-3. Create an SSH connection to into another terminal to command your remote instance.
-Here are the Quick steps:
+3. Create an SSH connection due to another terminal to command your remote instance.<br/>
+     if needed, quick ssh steps:
         -   generate private and public keys via GCI or AWS instance dashboard, download the keys into ssh folder onto your local machine,
-        -   for ex. locate your keys into a local "ssh" folder for GCI ```ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048``` (do not forgot to add KEY_VALUE USERNAME to your Google Instance > Metadata > TAB SSH)
+        -   for ex. locate your keys into a local "ssh" folder for GCI ```ssh-keygen -t rsa -f ~/.ssh/KEY_FILENAME -C USERNAME -b 2048``` (do not forgot to add KEY_VALUE USERNAME to your Google instance > TAB "Metadata" > TAB "SSH")
         -   ```cd .ssh```,
         -   for ex. to established connection with GCI, run ```ssh -i nameofkeys USERNAME@IP_address```
 4. Create venv based on the [server_cloud/requirements.txt](server_cloud/requirements.txt) file and activate venv,